mozeezy/kountit/README.md

 ### Notes: How to Logout a user?
 - Logging out is simple: just clear the cookie.

+### Notes: How to create a user profile?
+- We have to get the data for that specific user from our database.
+- How?
+We have to use a middleware function that authorizes the user via a cookie.
+- If a cookie exists, it means that the user is logged in.
+So in that instance, we send the data as a response to the frontend (except the password of course)

 Currently implementing: User profile creation.